Raghav-Latawa/Pizzahut_Data_Analysis_SQL/README.md

-A total of 21,350 orders were placed, reflecting steady customer demand across the dataset.
+### A total of 21,350 orders were placed, reflecting steady customer demand across the dataset.
-This indicates consistent traffic and strong customer engagement over the recorded period.